 I spent a few years teamed up with my buddy Marshall.
 We started a startup studio called Need/Want.
 Essentially formalizing what I had been doing in my career up until that point.
 Throwing different ideas at the wall and seeing what sticked.
 We worked on different ideas and documented everything on our blog & podcast.
 It was super fun.

-After a failed attempt at building another social network, Simon and I started working on the latest project which brings us up to ~present day~.
+After a failed attempt at building another social network, I'm not working on something new.

 I subscribe to the philosophy that it’s hard to compete with someone that’s having fun.
 So, that’s what I’m trying to optimize for.

-Work on hard problems, create things, and have fun doing it.
+Work on hard problems, make things, and have fun doing it.